 The carrying amounts of Applied's financial instruments, including cash and cash equivalents, accounts receivable, notes payable - short term, and accounts payable and accrued expenses, approximate fair value due to their short maturities.
-At January 28, 2018 and October 29, 2017, the carrying amount of long-term debt was \$5.3 billion and the estimated fair value was \$5.8 billion.
+As of April 29, 2018 the carrying amount of long-term debt was \$5.3 billion and the estimated fair value was \$5.6 billion.
+As of October 29, 2017, the carrying amount of long-term debt was \$5.8 billion.
 The estimated fair value of long-term debt is determined by Level 2 inputs and is based primarily on quoted market prices for the same or similar issues.
 See Note 9 of the Notes to the Consolidated Condensed Financial Statements for further detail of existing debt.